tlightsky/BigdataAccelerator/README.md

 ### 1

-replace sql param like this:
+replace sql param like this(start with three -):

 ```SQL
 --- $a=1